LucieBertiere/Rating-toxic-comments/README.md

 - it removes stop words (i.e. the words that are the most used and that are thus not relevant to study (*I, are, have, can...*)),
 - it lemmatize the text (i.e. the words that are a transformation of other words are modified  (*rocks -> rock, pulled -> pull*)).

+Then we applied this function to all the comments to be able to do our models.

 ## Some descriptive statistics
 Here is the wordcloud of the comments we need to score.